akalnay/Determination/ReadMe.md

 [Test]
 [Category("CountdownTimer Tests")]
 // Test that the CountdownTimer stops at the designated DateTime.
-// This test requires that when a request is made to the class implementing the
+// This test requires that a different value is returned whenever a request for the current
-// ICurrentDateTimeProvider interface, that a different value is returned.
+// date-time is made to the class implementing the ICurrentDateTimeProvider interface.
 This
 // is with the intent of simulating the passage of time.
 In the test, time is
 // incremented by 10 minute intervals; if the starting time is at noon, then
 // the next time that the current time is requested it will be 10 minutes after